-AT&T 4G LTE rolls out to more than 10 new cities, expands in othersAlex Wagner - Deputy Managing Editor, News Desk
+AT&T 4G LTE rolls out to more than 10 new cities, expands in othersAlex Wagner - Editorial Director of News and Content

 Lately it seems that AT&T has been settling into a pattern of lighting up new 4G LTE coverage every week or so.
 Today that trend continues, as the big blue operator has handed out another batch of piping hot LTE service to several cities across the country.
 Here's the list of markets that've been announced so far today: